microsoft/python-language-server/README.md

 # Microsoft Python Language Server
+# this wonna be tlling you the best implement what you can do on python language server
 Microsoft Python Language Server implements the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specification).

 Its primary clients are the [Python extension for VS Code](https://github.com/Microsoft/vscode-python) and [Python Tools for Visual Studio](https://github.com/Microsoft/PTVS).